 Health benefits of nature

-Fresh mint, chives and basil are delicious additions to meal times and easy to grow in your own garden.
-They are also quite easy to grow in pots on a balcony or patio area if you don’t have a big garden.
-You could also grow some fruit and vegetables like chilli, tomatoes and rhubarb too.
+Fresh mint, chives, and basil are delicious additions to meal times and easy to grow in your own garden.
+They’re quite easy to grow in pots on a balcony or patio area if you don’t have a big garden.
+You could also grow some fruit and vegetables like chilli, tomatoes, and rhubarb.

 According to the RSPB, butterfly-friendly plants and flowers include the following:

 - Summer: English lavender, Marjoram, and Coneflower